habuild/hassio-addons-old/sbfspot/README.md

 ![Example Options](https://github.com/habuild/hassio-addons/blob/master/sbfspot/Example_config_png.PNG)

 ### Data paths
 In docker the /data/ path arrives at /usr/share/hassio/addons/data/a51a23d8_sbfspot	on the host.
 This needs to be corrected, I am not sure if this will work on a standard supervisor installation. testing required.
 Need to grep the upload log file back into HA log.
+The log file here may need to be cleaned up manually.

 ### **Link to SBFspot Documentation**
 Refer to the [Wiki](https://github.com/SBFspot/SBFspot/wiki) for documentation and FAQ.